rajannpatel/ubuntupbx/README.md

 ### STEP 1
 #### Set up a cloud-deployment workspace on Windows, macOS, or Linux

+Step 2 assumes an Ubuntu terminal is available.<br>
-Instead of installing the Google Cloud CLI software directly on your computer, use containers or VMs for process isolation and general organization or your local workspace.
-Multipass or LXD are available options to create a Linux environment for use as your cloud-deployment workspace.
+Use an Ubuntu container or VM, and keep your local workspace organized.<br>
+Multipass or LXD will create an Ubuntu environment for use as your cloud-deployment workspace on Windows, macOS, and Linux.

 <img alt="Windows" width="50" src="./images/icons8-windows-client-100.png" /><img alt="macOS" width="50" src="./images/icons8-mac-client-100.png" />